 At the end of Year 11, you will have your public examinations.
-This booklet gives you details about the Assessment System for each subject.
-In addition, it will give you some ideas about the content that will be studied, and the skills that you will develop by studying each subject.
+This booklet provides details about the Assessment System for each subject.
+In addition, it gives ideas about the content that will be studied, and the skills that will develop by studying each subject.